So, you’re on our way to becoming a crypto buff and you're ready to get trading! But, where do you start?

 If you’re an experienced crypto trader, looking to make huge investments, with a high risk in exchange for potentially large rewards, then Kraken is your best bet.
 Its low fees and leveraged trading option make it great for this type of user.
 But it’s interface is tricky for beginners.

-So, now that you’ve read our Coinbase and Kraken exchange review, you’re ready to pick your contender in the Kraken vs Coinbase battle.
+So, now that you’ve read our Coinbase and Kraken exchange comparison, you’re ready to pick your contender in the Kraken VS Coinbase debate.

 Let us know what your views are on these two epic exchanges!